Using Soil Tinctures to = “Feed The Soil, Not The Plant”.

 Healthy soil = living soil!

-Due to the presence of soil life, healthy soil stays attached to a root system when it is lifted from the soil – the plant has a ‘fluffy’ rhizosphere.
+We can identify the presence of healthy, living soil – because the soil stays attached to a root system when it is lifted.
+The plant has a ‘fluffy’ rhizosphere (or root zone) as roots, living beings & soil become one.

 This is (bio) activated soil – it is living soil.

-The key to soil health is = MICROBIAL DIVERSITY !!!
+The key to ACTIVATED SOIL = MICROBIAL DIVERSITY !!!

 - Earthworms & small animals